Sothatsit/CLib/README.md

 _Documentation in [string.h](src/string.h#L389)_

 ### Number Types
-Provides several number types with unambiguous sizes as well as a few.
+Provides several number types with unambiguous sizes as well as a few maths functions using these types.

 **The number types are:** <br />
 _u8_  : Unsigned 8 bit integer <br />